-C. Lack of Bias and Equitable Treatment
+II.
+Lack of Bias and Equitable Treatment

-Neither the Title IX Coordinator, any investigator, any decision-maker, any person designated to facilitate an informal resolution process, nor anyone deciding an appeal will

-- have a conflict of interest or bias for or against complainants or respondents generally, or against an individual Complainant or Respondent. - 2.
-The Title IX Coordinator is responsible for appointing investigators, decision-makers, and appellate reviewers, and may appoint someone from another institution or someone not employed by a TBR institution in order to avoid potential bias or for other reasons.
-In the event of potential bias of the Title IX Coordinator, or if the Title IX Coordinator believes that another person should serve in that role for other reasons, the Title IX Coordinator should report the matter to TBR Central Office. - 3.
-TCAT McMinnville will provide a prompt, fair, and impartial investigation, adjudication, and, if applicable, disciplinary process.
-TCAT McMinnville will treat Complainants and Respondents equitably, which includes an objective evaluation of all relevant evidence, including both evidence that tends to prove or disprove the allegations. - 4.
-Credibility determinations will not be based on a person's status as a Complainant, Respondent, or witness. - 5.
-The investigation will proceed with a presumption that the Respondent is not responsible for the alleged conduct unless and until a Determination of responsibility for a violation of this policy is made at the conclusion of the decision-making process.
-It is the institution's responsibility to establish Sexual Misconduct by a preponderance of the evidence. - 6.
-The institution shall provide simultaneous written notification to the Parties of (1) any initial, interim, or final decision by an official authorized to resolve disciplinary matters, (2) any available appeal procedures for that decision, (3) any change to that decision, and (4) when that decision becomes final.
+- A. Neither the Title IX Coordinator, any investigator, any decision-maker, any person designated to facilitate an informal resolution process, nor anyone deciding an appeal will have a conflict of interest or bias for or against complainants or respondents generally, or against an individual Complainant or Respondent. - B. The Title IX Coordinator is responsible for appointing investigators, decision-makers, and appellate reviewers, and may appoint someone from another institution or someone not employed by a TBR institution in order to avoid potential bias or for other reasons.
+In the event of potential bias of the Title IX Coordinator, or if the Title IX Coordinator believes that another person should serve in that role for other reasons, the Title IX Coordinator should report the matter to TBR Central Office. - C. TCAT McMinnville will provide a prompt, fair, and impartial investigation, adjudication, and, if applicable, disciplinary process.
+TCAT McMinnville will treat Complainants and Respondents equitably, which includes an objective evaluation of all relevant evidence, including both evidence that tends to prove or disprove the allegations. - D. Credibility determinations will not be based on a person's status as a Complainant, Respondent, or witness. - E. The investigation will proceed with a presumption that the Respondent is not responsible for the alleged conduct unless and until a Determination of responsibility for a violation of this policy is made at the conclusion of the decision-making process.
+The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rests with the institution.
+The parties do not carry the burden of proof.
+It is the institution's responsibility to establish Sexual Misconduct by a preponderance of the evidence. - F. The institution shall provide simultaneous written notification to the Parties of (1) any initial, interim, or final decision by an official authorized to resolve disciplinary matters, (2) any available appeal procedures for that decision, (3) any change to that decision, and (4) when that decision becomes final.
 The Parties will receive timely and equal access to information.

-II.
+III.
 How to Report Sexual Misconduct